Lukasa/spdypy/README.rst

 Note
 ----

 SPDYPy is currently under active development.
-This means that the API is in flux, features may or may not be implemented, and I may go long periods of time without making improvements.
+This means that features may or may not be implemented, and I may go long periods of time without making improvements.
 Using this library in its current state is at your own risk: be warned.